 Once you’ve got your shapes set, you can make them a compound path.
 This will allow you to see the hole as empty when you fill with color, which is what I suggest doing next.
 What I’ve done is to fill my shape with a tan color to represent the lighter colored wood paper.

 Here’s the fun part.
 I’m going to create what will look like inlaid wood.
 For my design, I add a heart (awwwww) and a text box with the bride and groom’s initials.
-For the heart, I use the medium-sized heart from Design #75322 Heart Set by Hazel & Ruby.
-The font I chose is Bernard MT Condensed.
+For the heart, I use the medium-sized heart from Heart Set by Hazel & Ruby.
+The font I chose is Bernard MT Condensed (it came preloaded on my Windows computer).
 Since I am cutting small and want it to be easily seen, this one has bold lines.
 While designing, I fill the heart with dark brown and the letters with the tan.

 Once I have the alignment the way I like it, I make a copy of the text box (for editing or identifying the font later as needed), then select them both and make them a compound path.